 You and your daughter may have heard this advice from a coach, player or another parent, "If you want to be the best you can be, you've got to practice and put the time in.
 There's no time for breaks."
 The problem with this well-intentioned pearl of wisdom is that it is partially true.
-Your daughter will need to practice a lot to be the best she can be.
-However, if she doesn't take a break now and then, she will either risk becoming burned out or injured.
+Your daughter will need to practice a lot to be her best.
+However, without breaks, she risks becoming burned out or injured.

 If you don't believe me, try swinging the bat 100 times off the tee every night of the week and let me know how that works out for you.

 "By age 13, 70 percent of these kids quit playing.
 Why?
 It stopped being fun."
 There are other factors that contribute to this such as when the girls know they're not very good at the game, don't like the game or grow tired of their parents pushing them.
-But, softball has become a year-round sport even in cold-weather states with the explosion of indoor facilities available today.
+But, softball has become a year-round sport even in cold-weather states with the growth of indoor facilities available today.
 20 years ago when softball season ended, it didn't begin again until the next season.
-Girls got mental and physical breaks from the game back then.
+Girls got mental and physical breaks from the game.
 Today there are leagues and tournaments year-round.

-With year-round softball comes the risk of injuries from overuse of the girls bodies.
+With year-round softball comes the risk of overuse injuries.
 The increases in knee injuries among girls has been publicized a lot in the last few years, but for softball players the potential for arm, shoulder and back injuries have also increased.
 They've gone from throwing/pitching and hitting 3 months per year to all year long.
 I personally know many girls who have experienced back injuries from excessive pitching.
 Their bodies need breaks from throwing and swinging the bat.
 If you don't believe me, try swinging the bat 100 times off the tee every night of the week and let me know how that works out for you.

 They need to give their minds a break from the game.

 What Should You Do?